kanishkjha02/AI-PDF-Question-Answering/README.md

 - Embedding generation for semantic understanding.
 - Context-aware question-answering using an LLM.
 - Scalable and efficient handling of large PDFs.
-- Bonus features like cross-document querying and answer highlighting in the original PDF.

 ## Hardware Dependencies
 - **NVIDIA L4 GPU**: x 1